Oops! Something went wrong while submitting the form.

 Our office includes a director, academic success coach and more than 20 Nursing Course Assistants who fulfill roles as SI Leaders, Tutors, and Peer Assistant Lab Specialists (PALS).
 The Nursing CA is a paid position that students in the School of Nursing hold.

 Hey everyone!
 My name is Baden (pronounced Bay-den).
 On my birth certificate actually my parents first put the “y” in the name and then decided to cross it out.
 I am named after the founder of the Boy Scouts program Baden Powell.
 I’m from Spokane, Washington and did my master’s at Gonzaga University (Go Zags!).
 I worked in student affairs at Gonzaga for a little bit then worked at the University of Kansas (Rock Chalk!) for four years.
-Before my higher education work, I worked with the Taco Time fast food franchise.
+I recently earned my doctorate in higher education from KU as well.
+Before my higher education career, I worked with the Taco Time fast food franchise.
 I love working with students and helping you all succeed!
 I’m happy to talk anytime and help you navigate resources or success strategies.
 Thanks!

 MS, Academic Success Coach

 I was born in Las Vegas, NV and went to high school in Mesquite, NV.
 I am also a first generation college student.
 I went to Reno, NV for both my bachelor and master degree where I transitioned from pursuing mechanical engineering to working in higher education helping students learn and succeed in their pursuit of their education.
 I enjoy interacting with students and helping them find paths to success.
 A fun quirk about me is I am colorblind and my family found out when I was in the first grade.
 My first grade teacher had noticed because her husband was also color blind.
 Who knows how long I would have lived without knowing I had a hard time with shades of color!